 Relate the synthesis to existing literature.

-Evaluate the hydrocarbon potential of a selected sedimentary basin.
+Evaluate the potential for resource exploitation in a selected sedimentary basin.

 Communicate comprehensive understanding of a selected case or topic through oral presentation and a concise, scientific report.